Home > Management > Management and leadership > Liberating structures: simple tools to re-engage teams

 Share this page :

-Social conflicts, soporific meetings, misunderstood decisions, disengagement of employees, loss of meaning, feeling of exclusion from one's own team...
-What if something no longer works in the way of working together?
-For François Fort, who runs official Scrum.org training courses, liberating structures have a special place among the tools that allow teams to find concrete and effective solutions to their challenges on their own.
+Social conflicts, soporific meetings, misunderstood decisions, employee disengagement, loss of meaning, feelings of exclusion from one's own team...
+What if something was no longer working in the way we work together?
+For François Fort, who runs official Scrum.org training courses, liberating structures have a prime place among the tools that enable teams to find concrete and effective solutions to their challenges on their own.

 Liberating structures are a set of group facilitation techniques.

-“The joy expressed by the teams who use the liberating structures is a constantly renewed surprise. »
+"The joy expressed by the teams using the liberating structures is a constant surprise.

 What are liberating structures?

 Developed by Henri Lipmanowicz and Keith McCandless in the 1990s, liberating structures are a set of techniques for group facilitation.
 They aim to promote the inclusion, commitment and creativity of all members of a team or group.
-In other words, it is about replacing or enriching traditional group management structures – such as meetings, static presentations and decision-making – which tend to exclude some people and inhibit participation and innovation .
+In other words, it replaces or enriches traditional group management structures - such as meetings, static presentations and decision-making - which tend to exclude certain people and inhibit participation and innovation.

 33 different liberating structures

-There are 33 of them, each liberating structures has a specific objective and format.
+There are 33 liberating structures, each with a specific objective and format.
 Some aim to encourage discussion and the exchange of ideas.
-Others help with group decision-making or complex problem solving.
-We always find one adapted to the challenges of the moment!
+Others are designed to help groups make decisions or solve complex problems.
+There's always one that's right for the times!

 For example: